jdittrich/userNeedResearchBook/text/prepareTheResearch.md

 There are no clear cut rules of how many participants are enough.
 However, most of my projects have between 3 and 8 participants.
 If I really need to be sure I would do research with 10, but that is about the limit I can manage on my own.

 You may think that conducting user research with more participants is generally better; you just could shorten each session, ask fewer questions and skip observing the participants.
-But you need time with each participant if you want to find out about the »how« and »why« of the participants’ work.
+But you need time with each participant if you want to find out about the “how” and “why” of the participants’ work.
 Several sessions in hurry will lead to less useful results than research with one participant done right.

 Nevertheless, only doing research on very few users will restrict the variance of data — like noticing that there may be several ways to do something.
-As well, you might not see which patterns are consistent among several people and which vary – which would certainly be impossible if you only had one or two participants.
+As well, you might not see which patterns are consistent among several people and which vary—which would certainly be impossible if you only had one or two participants.
 However, despite the constraints of such small samples they can still lead the helpful insights.

 When estimating how many participants you need, consider how much time or money you can spend on doing the research.
 Each additional participant gives you additional data and a broader view on your possible users.
-However, each research session needs time do and adds to the amount of data to be analyzed – so plan accordingly.
+However, each research session needs time do and adds to the amount of data to be analyzed—so plan accordingly.

-An efficient way of involving the »right« amount of participants is doing your research iteratively: start with two or three participants and analyze the data (how this is done is described in the section on [Analyzing Data](#Analysis))
+An efficient way of involving the “right” amount of participants is doing your research iteratively: start with two or three participants and analyze the data (how this is done is described in the section on [Analyzing Data](#Analysis))

 Take a look at the (preliminary) findings: If the results seem clear and consistent, you may do research with few additional participants to refine and check and to explore details — or, if time is up, leave it the way it is.